This blog is a guide for entrepreneurs to learn about various success and failure stories through prominent MVP examples.

 If you’ve ever taken a taxi and gotten ripped off, you would know Uber and its outstanding low-cost rides.
-From just 3 cars in their prototype in 2010 to the alternative name for a taxi that are today.
+From just 3 cars in their prototype in 2010 to the alternative name for a taxi that is today.

 Uber raised a total of $25.2B in funding in 15 rounds and is now a public company.

 Uber started with just 3 cars and validated its idea before its competition could.
 They also kept the interface simple and only launched in one city (SF) before expanding further.
 Uber is the perfect example of an MVP becoming a household name in less than a decade.
 Uber checked all the right boxes for early adopters: It was reliable, convenient, cheap, and offered a tech-driven interface rather than one that relied on mobile phones.

 Basecamp was formed due to a need.
 The team at a design firm called 37signals was frustrated with the problems faced by managing projects by email.
 When they could not find an alternative that worked, they built their MVP.
 All the first version did was have a message board for updates and feedback, to-do lists to keep track of things, and milestones to keep deadlines in check.